steveshogren/hugo-blog/content/post/papers-we-love-1.md

 * **Identify the SPECIFIC QUESTION(S)**

-    The SPECIFIC QUESTION is more simple: **ensure a single "general node" is able to send an order for all loyal "lieutenant nodes" to follow, and all lieutenant nodes follow the order if the general is loyal.**
+    The SPECIFIC QUESTION is more simple:
+    - **IC1: Ensure a single "general node" is able to send an order for all loyal "lieutenant nodes" to follow**
+    - **IC2: All lieutenant nodes follow the order if the general is loyal**

     These two conditions are called the _interactive consistency_ conditions.